Home | About the Institute | ALSC Connection | Big Ideas | Housing | Keynotes | Programs | Registration | Schedule | Scholarships | Sponsors

 The Friends of ALSC have awarded three scholarships to the 2018 ALSC National Institute to Kim Engle, Hyunjin Han, and Sophie Kenney in efforts to support ALSC’s goal of continuing education for children’s librarians.
 This year a third scholarship was awarded to a North Carolina member who identified as a member of the LGBTQAI+ community.
 This additional scholarship was made possible due to ALSC being named the 2017 recipient of GLBTRT’s Award for Political Activism after the state’s discriminatory legislation led to the cancellation of the 2016 National Institute.
 All scholarships include a $1,000 travel stipend to cover airfare and hotel lodging.
 The ALSC Institute is taking place September 27-29, 2018 in Cincinnati, Ohio.

-Martin and Stark-Smith were chosen from a pool of more than 50 well-qualified applicants.
+Engle, Han, and Kenney were chosen from a pool of more than 50 well-qualified applicants.
 Criteria for selection included commitment to children’s library services and to ALSC; leadership qualities as displayed through library and community involvement; need for professional development and desired outcome for attending the ALSC Institute; financial need for scholarship, personally and professionally; and well-roundedness of the applicant.
-Applications were reviewed by an ALSC Board sub-committee consisting of current Board members.
+Applications were reviewed by ALSC member leaders.

 The ALSC National Institute, devoted solely to children’s and youth library services, offers a small, intimate setting for participating in programming and getting to know colleagues.
-Programs will delve into some of the most important topics in library service to children such as using technology in programming, what’s hot in children’s spaces, working with underserved populations, and using local partnerships to improve programming.
+It is one of the only conferences devoted solely to addressing issues in library service to youth, literature and technology with practical approaches in advocating and supporting children and families.